aridjayarecipes/cutesrecipes.web.app/content/post/2380-simple-way-to-prepare-homemade-stir-fried-cabbage.md

 1. Make ready  I spn of oil

 Learn how to make Stir-fried Cabbage.
-Be the first to rate &amp; review!
+Be the first to rate & review!
 Stir-fried cabbage and onions - Before putting the cabbage in the pot, fry the thinly sliced onions for a few minutes, and then follow the written recipe.
-If you&#39;ve never tried stir-fried collard greens and cabbage, you&#39;re in for a treat!
+If you've never tried stir-fried collard greens and cabbage, you're in for a treat!

 <!--inarticleads2-->